 With every roll of film we develop, The Darkroom will scan your film and negatives in one of 3 scan sizes.
+See details below on scan sizes.
 Scanned files are uploaded for web viewing, downloading and sharing with friends or posting to Facebook.
-Details below.

 Our Standard Scans will be more than sufficient for most people and have enough resolution to create 5”x7” prints and more than enough resolution for emailing, posting on websites or uploading to Facebook.

 For the geeky people, the file size of the Standard Scan is around 4.5 MB uncompressed.
 Files are compressed into jpegs, and file size will appear much smaller and will only appear 4.5 MB when you open up the file in an image editing program like Photoshop.

 For those wanting more resolution, the Enhanced Scan is perfect for prints up to 12”x18” or for use in a quality printed brochure.

 Enhanced Scans are 2048×3072 pixels or 18.1 MB uncompressed.
 Remember that the file size will appear much smaller until you open it up in an image editing program like Photoshop.

 Our new super scan is perfect for those wanting professional resolution or no concern about having enough resolution for current and future projects.